nextcloud/integration_youtube/README.md

-# Youtube Integration
+# YouTube Integration

-Youtube Integration providing an inline video player for link previews, a smart picker and search provider for searching Youtube videos, channels, and playlists.
+YouTube Integration providing an inline video player for link previews, a smart picker and search provider for searching YouTube videos, channels, and playlists.

 ## Configuration

-Set an API key in the Administration settings -> Connected Accounts -> Youtube Integration section to allow the search and smart picker
+Set an API key in the Administration settings -> Connected Accounts -> YouTube Integration section to allow the search and smart picker

 Note: The search and smart picker functionality is disabled by default.
 Users can opt-in to enable them from their respective settings.